sukhcha-in/dart_web_scraper/README.md

   // You can have multiple parsers with same id and same parent and will execute one by one and stop execution once data is successfully parsed by one parser. required String id,
-  // A child can have multiple parents, it will execute once parent parser is successfully executed. required List<String> parent,
+  // A child can have multiple parents, it will execute once parent parser is successfully executed. required List<String> parents,
   // Set the parser types.
   required ParserType type,
-  // List of selectors wil execute one by one and stop execution once data is successfully parsed by one selector.
+  // List of selectors will execute one by one and stop execution once data is successfully parsed by one selector.
-  List<String> selector = const [],
+  List<String> selectors = const [],
   // Set parser for private usage.
 Will be not added to final result. bool isPrivate = false,
   // Set multiple to `true` if data is a List. bool multiple = false,
-  // Optional parameters explained below.
-  Optional? optional,
+  // Some parsers require additional options to work properly.
+  // You can pass these options here.
+  // For example, `ParserType.table` requires `ParserOptions.table`.
+  ParserOptions? parserOptions;
+  // Data transformation options to apply after extraction.
+  TransformationOptions? transformationOptions,
   // Custom cleaner function, clean the data and return data.
   Object?
 Function(Data, bool)? cleaner,
   // If you plan to create configs from JSON, you can pass cleaner name here.
-  // This cleaner should be registered in `CleanerRegistry`.
+  // This cleaner should be registered in `CleanerRegistry` to be used.
   // If you pass cleaner along with cleanerName, cleanerName function will be ignored.
-  String? cleanerName;
+  String? cleanerName,
 })
 ```